Our Plan

 Strategic Initiatives

-Initiative 4: Build the Alliance’s organizational capacity to implement this Strategic Plan.
+Initiative 5: Build the Alliance’s organizational capacity to implement this Strategic Plan.

 The Timeline

-• Strategic Initiative #3 (Reintroduction) will be launched in earnest if/when Strategic Initiatives #1 and #2 are successfully completed.
-Some preliminary elements of Strategic Initiative #3 will commence as early as 2025 so that a long gap in implementation time won’t be necessitated if a decision is made to move forward.
-It is premature to know over how many years the reintroduction process will unfold.
+• It is premature to know how many years the reintroduction process itself will take.
 Beyond the actual translocation of sea otters, the reintroduction process will also include ongoing monitoring, research, and continued stakeholder engagement that will likely last for decades.

 Core Strategies

-• Community engagement To reach good decisions about sea otter restoration, the public must be part of the process, especially those groups and individuals most likely affected.
-This includes tribes, shellfish harvesters, fishermen, ports, businesses, conservation organizations, and local, state, and federal governments.
+• Community Engagement: To reach good decisions about sea otter restoration, the public must be part of the process, especially those groups and individuals most likely affected.
+This includes Tribes, shellfish harvesters, fishermen, ports, businesses, conservation organizations, and local, state, and federal governments.

 • Partnerships: Key pieces of the work needed will be accomplished by other entities that share the Alliance’s Vision and have the appropriate resources, skills, and/or legal authority.
 A key goal in the Alliance strategic plan is to forge partnerships.
+The Elakha Alliance is committed to forging partnerships with Oregon’s native tribes with the aim of ensuring that Tribal voices are elevated when it comes to decision-making around sea otter reintroduction.

 Listen to Board President Robert Bailey discuss otter restoration and the Elakha Alliance’s plan!